 Before storing it in its plastic casing, make sure to let the alum block fully dry or you’d risk ruining the product and not be able to use it again.
 If you have an expensive marble countertop, don’t leave it on there or it’ll stain.

-However, alum block contain aluminum potassium sulfate and styptic pencil contain plain aluminum sulfate.
+However, alum block contains aluminum potassium sulfate and styptic pencil only contains plain aluminum sulfate.

 Alum block has a larger surface area so it’s easier to apply on the face.
 Styptic pencil works in a much smaller area and meant used to treat cuts.

 Alum block isn’t popular because it isn’t as widely available as let’s say a cartridge razor.
 But fortunately more and more drug stores and pharmacies are selling this.